pbmanis/ephys/README.md

 format, but also has routines that translate from an older set of matlab and C-based formats specific to our lab.

-The package is broken up into 3 parts: ephysanalysis, minianalysis, and mapanalysis, plus a set of tools that make use of these packages.
+The analysis part of the package is broken up into 4 parts: ephysanalysis, minianalysis, psc_analysis and mapanalysis, plus a set of tools that make use of these packages.

+A GUI is available to help with the ephys analysis.

-Requirements: Python3.8+, and modules specified in requirements_local.txt
+Requirements: Python3.11+, and modules specified in requirements_local.txt

 ephysanalysis
 -------------